-Using sticky notes and the analysis above, brainstorm the bugs the user identified in the app and features that the user suggested for the app.
-Record each bug or feature on a separate sticky note.
-Make sure to write whether this is a BUG or a FEATURE, and give a ballpark estimate of the amount of time the team thinks it would take to implement the fix or new feature.
-Remember that bugs and features aren't only related to the code!
+Using sticky notes and the analysis above, brainstorm the bugs and features the user identified in the app.
+Use the following guidelines when creating your sticky notes:

+- The top of the sticky note should say BUG or FEATURE. - The middle of the sticky note should be a description of what the bug or features is - The bottom of the sticky note should have a quick estimate of how long (in minutes) it will take to fix this bug or implement this feature.

+Remember that bugs and features can be about more than code!
 Confusing text, inconsistent color choice, and confusing layouts are all potential bugs as well.

-BUG: On the lunch

-line screen, there is

-an image of some

-food that is missing,

-it looks like a weird

-broken link

-5 minute fix

-FEATURE: The users would like to be able to pick lunches with more or less than 3 items in them 45 minute fix

-FEATURE: We would like to add more foods to the list of foods on the lunch line screen.
-30 minute fix

-FEATURE: We would like to add sounds to the results page 20 minute fix
+BUG: On the lunch line screen, there is an image of some food that is missing, it looks like a weird broken link 5 minute fix FEATURE: The users would like to be able to pick lunches with more or less than 3 items in them 45 minute fix FEATURE: We would like to add more foods to the list of foods on the lunch line screen.
+30 minute fix FEATURE: We would like to add sounds to the results page 20 minute fix